Can OnlyFans Be Traced Back to You? The Honest Answer — and How to Stay Protected

 Your Taxes

 The 1099 goes to the address you have on file with OnlyFans.
-If that’s your home address, a tax document with “OnlyFans” in the sender field will arrive in your mailbox.
+If that’s your home address, a tax document with “OnlyFans” in the return address field arrives in your mailbox.
+If you file jointly with a partner, they’ll see your income sources.

 How to prevent it: